juxor/afaq/markdown/secI4.md

 Syndicalism**, p.
 9]

-So given the common ideals and aims of anarchists, it is unsurprising that the economic systems we suggest has common features such as workers' self- management, federation, free agreement and so on (as discussed in [last section](secI3.html)).
-For all anarchists, _"[t]he task for a modern industrial society is to achieve what is now technically realisable, namely, a society which is really based on free voluntary participation of people who produce and create, live their lives freely within institutions they control, and with limited hierarchical structures, possibly none at all."_ [Noam Chomsky, quoted by Albert and Hahnel, **Looking Forward**, p.
+So given the common ideals and aims of anarchists, it is unsurprising that the economic systems we suggest have common features such as workers' self- management, federation, free agreement and so on (as discussed in [last section](secI3.html)).
+For all anarchists, the _"task for a modern industrial society is to achieve what is now technically realisable, namely, a society which is really based on free voluntary participation of people who produce and create, live their lives freely within institutions they control, and with limited hierarchical structures, possibly none at all."_ [Noam Chomsky, quoted by Albert and Hahnel, **Looking Forward**, p.
 62]

 This achieved by means of _"voluntary association that will organise labour, and be the manufacturer and distributor of necessary commodities"_ and this